volodya-lombrozo/newsman/docs/do-you-trust-me.md

   - Enabled all integration tests and improved label handling [#189]
 ```

-What I can't show you here is that the AI got confused and mixed up several pull requests across different repositories, losing some items from the report in the process.
+It's hard to show you here, but the AI got confused and mixed up several pull requests across different repositories, losing some items from the report in the process.
 However, it did manage to combine parts of each PR into concise, readable sentences — exactly what we need.

-Now, we can review the final report, add any missing points, and fix a few sentences to restore their meaning.
+So, for now, we can review the text in the report manually, add any missing points, and fix a few sentences to restore their meaning.
-Once that's done, we'll be ready to send the report.
+Once that's done, we'll be ready to send the first version of our report.
+Good.

-Further in this article, I won't include all the results because they would make the text excessively long and potentially confusing.
+Further, I won't include all the results because they would make the text excessively long and potentially confusing.
 However, if you are really interested,
 I have published the complete [history](https://volodya-lombrozo.github.io/newsman/) of the results I obtained along the way.
 Additionally, I have the [repository](https://github.com/volodya-lombrozo/newsman) with all the code, so you can check it as well.